WillySeahh/krakenMarketDataConsumer/readMe.md

 1. Did perform simple sanity checks such as:
     - Ensure that highest bid < lowest ask when building the tick level order book
         - When this happens, log it out instead of throwing an exception.
+        - May occur once in awhile due to packet drops.
 2. There’s always at least one bid and ask present
     - This should only happens once, upon the very start of the program where the book is not built yet.